SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 <!-- TODO:2020-07-17:yuri-sergiichuk: Add examples of the .proto files and folders structure. -->

 While writing the protos, make sure to document **all** messages.
-It's time to unleash your technical writing skills and contribute to the project ground-standing foundation.
+It's time to unleash your technical writing skills and contribute to the project's ground-standing foundation.
 Here you may want to introduce some domain-level validation logic.
 Check out the [Validation guide](/docs/guides/validation.html "Learn more about Validation") for details.